 Periodic reports and meetings

 Regular discussions in weekly conference calls between the Executive Board, the Management Team and similar reviews within the business units address the risks and internal risk management system.
-Each business unit submits a comprehensive written report at least once a quarter which provides details about the financial and operational situation (to which CSR has been added in 2016) and the status of any current claims and proceedings, where relevant.
+Each business unit submits a comprehensive written report at least once a quarter which provides details about the financial and operational situation and the status of any current claims and proceedings, where relevant.

 Strategic and business risk management

-In 2016, the Executive Board together with the senior management of the holding, business units and operating companies conducted a risk survey which reviewed over forty potential risks that Kendrion might be confronted with in relation to the company’s strategic objectives.
+In 2017, the Executive Board together with the senior management of the holding, business units and operating companies conducted a risk survey which reviewed almost fifty potential risks that Kendrion might be confronted with in relation to the company’s strategic objectives.
 All participants were also requested to add additional potential risks based on their own experience and expertise.
-Each risk was scored on perceived likelihood, impact and vulnerability.
-Based on a multiplication of the scores and an evaluation per risk, a top ten of risks per participant was calculated.
-This initial result of the survey was discussed with business unit Management Teams based on their experience and professional judgment in order to establish the main risks for Kendrion.
+Each risk was scored on perceived likelihood, impact and Kendrion’s vulnerability.
+Based on a multiplication of the scores and an evaluation per risk, the top ten risks per participant was calculated.
+This initial result of the survey was discussed with the Audit Committee and business unit Management Teams based on their experience and professional judgment in order to establish the main risks for Kendrion.
 The final results were extensively discussed with the Supervisory Board.
-During this discussion the Supervisory Board gave its view and input on the potential risks and the final results of the risk management survey.
 The risk assessment is evaluated at periodic intervals in terms of relevance and mitigating actions.

 Operational risk management

-Kendrion’s companies make active use of quality systems designed to improve the processes.
+Kendrion’s companies make active use of quality systems designed to improve its processes.
 Virtually all companies have been awarded ISO certification, and possess the relevant safety and quality certificates.

 Financial reporting risk management

-The controllers’ regular duties include the structured management of financial reporting risks.
-Pursuant to this duty the controllers periodically monitor the organisation’s implementation of and compliance with control measures, i.e. monitor the use of control measures as an integrated element of the Group’s operations.
+The controllers’ duties include the management of financial reporting risks.
+Pursuant to this duty the controllers periodically monitor the organisation’s implementation of and compliance with control measures.
 Kendrion has also implemented corporate guidelines that specify the monthly closing procedures and the controls to be performed.
 Kendrion has an internal audit programme (KiC: Kendrion-in-Control) to determine the effectiveness of Kendrion’s control framework.
 Companies with an annual revenue of more than EUR 15 million are audited at least once a year.
 Companies with annual revenue of less than EUR 15 million are audited at least once every two years.
 The internal audits encompass the revenue and accounts receivable, the purchases and accounts payable, inventories, fixed assets, human resources and (tax) compliance reporting cycles.
 The internal audits also include procedures relating to fraud risks.